 U.S. Attorney's Office in the Eastern District of New York Externship - Spring Only

-Taryn Merkl, Lecturer-in-Law (2 graded academic and 2 ungraded fieldwork credits)
+Nadia Shihata and Kristin Mace, Lecturers-in-Law (2 ungraded academic and 2 ungraded fieldwork credits)

 Method of Evaluation: Paper/s, class attendance/participation, and preparedness for in-class practical exercises.

 Requirements and Application Process

 To apply, please complete the externship application available through LawNet.
 The application period is from October 8, 2019 (2PM) to October 17, 2019 (5PM).
 Prospective applicants may be contacted for an interview once all applications have been submitted.

 Any additional questions can be sent to Susan Kraham at [email protected].